silveycat/vocab-syntax/README.md

 Note that when run on the fake data, the analysis scripts will not perfectly reproduce the reported results.

 ## Citation
 > Silvey, C., Demir-Lira, &Ouml;.
-E., Goldin-Meadow, S., & Raudenbush, S. (in press).
-Effects of time-varying parent input on child language outcomes differ for vocabulary and syntax. *Psychological Science*.
+E., Goldin-Meadow, S., & Raudenbush, S. (2021).
+Effects of time-varying parent input on children's language outcomes differ for vocabulary and syntax. *Psychological Science*. https://doi.org/10.1177/0956797620970559